Ionic and covalent compounds

 - They are very powerful chemical bonds that exist between atoms.

-- A covalent bond normally contains the energy of about 80 Kilocalories pet mole(kcal/mol)
+- A covalent bond normally contains the energy of about 80 Kilocalories per mole(kcal/mol)

 - Covalent bonds rarely break spontaneously after it is formed.

-- Covalent bonds are directional where the atoms that are blonded showcase specific orientations relative to one another.
+- Covalent bonds are directional where the shells of atoms are half-filled so they showcase specific orientations relative to one another.

 - Most compounds having Covalent bonds exhibit relatively low melting points and boiling points.